dekoo/kubernetes-the-hard-way-aws/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
 Login to each controller instance using the `ssh` command.
 IP address can be retrieved dynamically using `aws cli`.
 Example:

-> Replace value of the Name tag accordingly: `controller-0`, `controller-1`, and `controller-2`

-> Execute in the directory where you have you `kubernetes-the-hard-way-key.pem`

 ```
 ssh -i "kubernetes-the-hard-way-key.pem" ec2-user@$(aws ec2 describe-instances --output text \
       --query "Reservations[*].Instances[*].{PublicIP:PublicIpAddress}" \
       --filters "Name=instance-state-name,Values=running" "Name=tag:Name,Values=controller-0")
 ```

+> Execute in the directory where you have you `kubernetes-the-hard-way-key.pem`

 ### Running commands in parallel with tmux